ireneden/hangman-reactredux/README.md

 4. run yarn start to start the app
 5. happy hacking! 👌

-### This is a simplified version of the hangman game
+### A simplified version of the hangman game
+This was my very first project in React-Redux

 ### To do: